RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

   * Check if the software is already installed on the cluster.
     See :ref:`list modules <list modules>` for details.
   * Install it yourself.
-We encourage users first to build/install the applications in their user area.
-Please see the guides in :ref:`user installed`.
+We encourage users first to build/install the applications in their user area:

-      * Most R, Python and Perl packages can be :ref:`installed on a per-user basis <user installed>`.
+      * Most R, Python and Perl packages need to be installed on a per-user basis.
-      * | :red:`All conda packages and environments must be installed by the users themselves`.
+      * :red:`All conda packages and environments must be installed by the users themselves`.

-        | You do not need to install Miniconda, Anaconda or Mamba.
-          We provide a few basic versions that can be accessed via modules and used to :ref:`install your desired packages or environments <user installed>`.
+  * Please see the detailed guides in :ref:`user installed` for installing packages and environments or compiling third-party software.

   .. attention::
       * Please note HPC3 is **CentOS-based system**.